70 Words (and Phrases) You’re Probably Using All Wrong

 - Continual refers to something that stops and starts.

 If you’re on a continuous search for connection, you might be lonely.
 If your search for connection is continual, then you might be a serial dater.
-In either case, here are some tips to meet new people.

 Further versus Farther

 They sound alike, but don’t confuse one for the other:

 - Farther refers to actual physical distance, which is to say, a literal distance, as in “My car’s making a funny noise.
 How much farther is it to the service station?”

 - Further refers to a figurative distance, as in “How much further can this car go before I have to sell it for scrap metal?”